Bluehost Console: What is Console and How to Use It?

 - Log in to your Bluehost Portal.

-- In the left-hand menu, click Hosting.
+- In the left-hand menu, click the Hosting tab.

 - When prompted, enter your password (you won't see characters as you type).
 Press Enter.